sergejsha/magnet/README.md

 <img src="https://halfbit.de/images/magnet/magnet-logo.png" width="80" />
 <hr1>

-Magnet is a minimalist dependency injection and dependency inversion library for Android helping to write truly modular applications.
-If you want a fast, stable, non intrusive and easy to configure dependency injection framework supporting automatic transitive dependency injection, then Magnet is a good choice for you.
+Magnet is a minimalist dependency injection and [dependency inversion][1] library for Android helping to write modular applications.
+If you want a fast, stable, non-intrusive and easy-to-configure dependency injection framework, then Magnet is a good choice for you.

-Magnet implements annotation processor which analyses your code and generates easy-to-read and easy-to-debug factories for your classes.
-At the same time Magnet allows building modular applications where dependencies can be injected dynamically at runtime (see [dependency inversion][1]).
-This dynamic behavior comes with its costs - Magnet cannot ensure full consistency of the dependency-graph of your application at compile time like Dagger2 does.
-Nevertheless it checks as much as possible at compile time and only the rest gets checked at runtime.
-This gives some good balance between fully statical and fully dynamical dependency injection.
+Magnet does **not** use reflection for object creation.
+It is based on annotation processor which prepares and partly validates dependency graph of your application at build-time.
+Final creation and validation of the dependency graph happens at runtime.
+This deliberate design decision esures a fair balance between fully statical and fully dynamic dependency injection.
+Properly designed Magnet-application allows adding and removing application functionality by adding and removing modules in application's build script whithout any additional programming effort.
+In that respect Magnet enforces modular design and helps keeping modules be developed and tested in isolation.

-Magnet does *not* use reflection for objects creation.
-It generates and uses factory classes instead.
-By doing this Magnet stays fast and easy to debug.
-It also provides a very simple DSL when used with Kotlin.
-Magnet classes are well documented and covered by unit tests.
+Magnet is well documented and covered by unit tests.

 # Design
 Magnet has a very minimalist, almost naive, design.
 It deals with just two concepts - `Scopes` and `Instances`.
 The whole design can be described by four simple statements: